stepzen-dev/snippets/pocs/obfuscated-endpoint-url/README.md

 > [!WARNING]
 > Anyone with the URL has access to the endpoint, so this is security through obscurity.

+## Analytics

-Using analytics the account owner can see activity with this specific endpoint, so be handing out individual endpoints the account owner can track who has evaluated the endpoint.
+Using the analytics dashboard the account owner can see activity with this specific endpoint, so be handing out individual endpoints the account owner can track who has evaluated the endpoint.

+## Single-use & deleting

 Thus one can extend thise concept to a "single-use" endpoint, for example creating an endpoint for a demo and then delete it when no longer required.